uselessai/person-reidentification/README.md

 | DG-Net | 18.24 | Hao Chen *et al.* |
 | DG-GAN | 18.24 | Saleh Hussin *et al.* |
 | **StyleGAN3** | **9.29** | |

-**Table 3**: Comparative table of different adversarial generative networks, using the FID metric and training all models with the Market-1501 dataset.
-The first row is the value obtained when applying the metric to real images in the dataset.
+*Table: Comparative table of different adversarial generative networks, using the FID metric and training all models with the Market-1501 dataset.
+The first row is the value obtained when applying the metric to real images in the dataset.*

 ![Reals VS Fakes](./docs/Reals-VS-Fakes.png)

-**IMAGE **: A) Real images from the Market-1501 database.
+**IMAGE**: A) Real images from the Market-1501 database.
 B) Artificial images.

 ## Material